A brief history of Wedmore Village Hall

 A Mr. Solomon Wall was also asked to make alterations to the front wall around the Schoolroom.
 Solomon Wall was a well known mason in Wedmore and several houses built by him, may be seen around Wedmore today.
 He was regularly paid for alterations and made necessary repairs to the roof.
-Significantly, Solomon Wall is the great- great grandfather of David Tucker, who works as a builder today, and who has generously given his time recently to effect repairs to the main roof of the present Hall.
+Solomon Wall is the great- great grandfather of David Tucker, who works as a builder today.

-In 1982 the Church Commissioners leased the Hall to Wedmore Parish Council for a period of 56 years, which is renewable on request.
+In 1982 the Church Commissioners leased the Hall to Wedmore Parish Council for an initial period of 56 years, and it has recently been extended.
 A new Wedmore Village Hall Management Committee was formed to manage the building.
-This committee consists of representatives from all the organisations who regularly use the Hall, plus six elected independent members.
+This committee may consist of representatives from all the organisations who regularly use the Hall, plus elected independent members.
 Representatives from the Church Trustees and the Parish Council also sit on the committee.
 It was recognized that the village needed a central meeting place for organizations and clubs to meet, and the existing hall was lacking in facilities, and needed updating.

 Major alterations were carried out over 30 years ago, to rebuild the small hall, kitchen, toilets and bar area, and to move the stage back to its original position.
-These alterations cost £54,794.60 and were met by grant aid from Somerset County Council, Sedgemoor District Council, Wedmore Parish Council and fund raising by the Village Hall committee.
-The annual Wedmore Street Fair, much enjoyed by local people and well supported by local businesses and community organizations, is organized and managed each year by the Hall Committee, as a fundraising event.
+These alterations cost £54,795 and were met by grant aid from Somerset County Council, Sedgemoor District Council, Wedmore Parish Council and fund raising by the Village Hall committee.

-Easter 1983 saw the grand opening of the renovated Wedmore Village Hall, and work has continued over the years to upgrade the facilities and adhere to new safety regulations.
+Easter 1983 saw the grand opening of the renovated Wedmore Village Hall, but since then work has continued over the years to upgrade the facilities and to adhere to the latest safety requirements.

-In 2004 a major structural survey was carried out and a programme of repairs and renovations was identified, costing approximately £60,000.
+In 2004 a major structural survey was carried out and a programme of repairs and renovations was identified, to cost £60,000.
 A fund raising initiative was launched and many improvements have since been carried out.
-The target was increased to £75,000, to meet outstanding work, and this has now been achieved through successful grant applications to Viridor, Garfield Weston, Leonard Laity Stoate and Wedmore Parish Council, as well as fund raising events within the village.
+The target was increased to £75,000, to meet outstanding work, and this was achieved through successful grant applications to Viridor, Garfield Weston, Leonard Laity Stoate and Wedmore Parish Council, as well as fund-raising events within the village.

-September 2009 sees the completion of the new flat roof, skylights and specially designed lantern roof, bringing much more natural light into the Small Hall, Kitchen and Snug.
-The Committee hopes that these improved facilities will provide an alternative venue for smaller meetings or parties.
+September 2009 saw the completion of the new flat roof, skylights and specially designed lantern roof, bringing much more natural light into the Small Hall, Kitchen and Snug.
+These improved facilities provided an alternative venue for smaller meetings and social events.